DenisMth/Yu-Gi-Oh-API-call/README.md

 https://denismth.github.io/async/

+## Description

+I started the project by creating an HTML form with basic CSS and then I looked through the Yu-Gi-Oh!
+API to get all the image sources to display them on my page.
+I had some difficulties to loop through the images array in the API, but I managed to get them all and the website displays all the versions of the same card when requested.

 ## Instructions

 Write the exact name of a Yu-Gi-Oh! card and it displays all the existing versions of this card or you can simply submit and it will display a random card of the Database.